 Prior to starting the program, students must have current healthcare provider cardiopulmonary resuscitation (CPR/BLS) certification and current statetested nurse aide credentials or have satisfactorily completed MST 1181 or its equivalent at a community college within the past two years.
 Additional information about these requirements can be obtained from academic and faculty advisors.
 Students must also meet health requirements, show proof of health insurance, and meet criminal background check and drug screen requirements before starting the program.
 Students must update health requirements, criminal background checks, drug screens in accordance with program and clinical agency policies.
 Additional information about these requirements is provided at the nursing program orientation sessions that are required for all students who have been accepted to start the program.
 Students must complete these requirements at their own expense.
-Students will be billed for liability insurance for each year of clinical courses as part of a course fee.
+Students will be billed for liability insurance for each year of clinical courses as part of a course fee.All students enrolled in NUR 2239 are required to attend a 3-day live NCLEX review.
+This review is offered only during the daytime hours on the Leffel Lane campus.
+Attendance is mandatory for all students enrolled in NUR 2239.

-In order to enroll in NUR 1130 and progress to subsequent nursing courses, students must have successfully completed all pre-requisite courses with a grade of C or higher.

-To qualify for an associate degree, Registered Nursing students must have a cumulative grade point average of 2.0 and have a grade of C or higher in all courses in the nursing curriculum.
+In order to enroll in NUR 1130 and progress to subsequent nursing courses, students must have successfully completed all pre-requisite courses with a grade of C or higher.Graduation Requirements To qualify for an associate degree, Registered Nursing students must have a cumulative grade point average of 2.0 and have a grade of C or higher in all courses in the nursing curriculum.